ronin-rb/ronin-asm/README.md

 ## Description

-{Ronin::ASM} is a Ruby DSL for crafting Assembly programs and shellcode.
+ronin-asm is a Ruby DSL for crafting Assembly programs and shellcode.

 ## Features